-This policy and procedure does not apply to those situations and circumstances covered in:
+This policy and procedure does not apply to those situations and circumstances covered in NMT's:

-- NMT's Notice of Non-Discrimination: - inquiries and violations regarding the University's non-discrimination policies can be directed to the Affirmative Action/EEOC Director & ADA Compliance Officer, while - inquiries and violations of issues related to Title IX (gender-based discrimination) can be directed to the Title IX Coordinator. - NMT's policy, Regulations Governing Academic Freedom and Tenure (RGAFT), for issues that involve academic freedom or tenure1. - NMT's Student Academic Grievance Policy and Procedure that addresses disagreements with academic decisions.
+- Notice of Non-Discrimination: - inquiries and violations regarding the University's non-discrimination policies can be directed to the Affirmative Action/EEOC Director & ADA Compliance Officer, while - o inquiries and violations of issues related to Title IX (gender-based discrimination) can be directed to the Title IX Coordinator. - Regulations Governing Academic Freedom and Tenure (RGAFT) policy for issues that involve academic freedom or tenure1. - Post Tenure Review Procedures. - Policy and Procedure for Appointment, Promotion & Tenure. - Student Academic Grievance Policy and Procedure that addresses disagreements with academic decisions.